Respiratory droplet: Formation

 Respiratory droplets can be produced in many ways.
 They can be produced naturally as a result of breathing, talking, sneezing, coughing, or singing.
 They can also be artificially generated in a healthcare setting through aerosol-generating procedures such as intubation, cardiopulmonary resuscitation (CPR), bronchoscopy, surgery, and autopsy.
 Similar droplets may be formed through vomiting, flushing toilets, wet-cleaning surfaces, showering or using tap water, or spraying graywater for agricultural purposes.

 Depending on the method of formation, respiratory droplets may also contain salts, cells, and virus particles.
 In the case of naturally produced droplets, they can originate from different locations in the respiratory tract, which may affect their content.
 There may also be differences between healthy and diseased individuals in their mucus content, quantity, and viscosity that affects droplet formation.

+Speech

+A saliva spittle or saliva spray is a particle of saliva involuntarily expelled from the mouth during speech, especially during vigorous articulation or the pronunciation of explosive consonants (such as /p/, /b/, /t/).
+These droplets are produced by fluid dynamics in the oral cavity rather than by pulmonary exhalation.
+They form when tongue movements, lip bursts, or airflow turbulence disrupt the thin saliva film coating the mouth, ejecting droplets into the air.